17th - 25th April 2018

 The area we will explore was carved over time with monumental geological process which continues even today.
 The Andean mountain range spans the whole continent, from north to south, measuring some 7000 km.
 It was formed by the collision of two tectonic plates, a process that is still active in some regions as is evident by the seismic and volcanic activities.
 With time, the fierce winds and the constant advance of the glaciers carved the original formation into the shapes we can appreciate now, and it wasn’t so long ago that the valleys we will explore were occupied with enormous glaciers.

-Join professional nature photographer Erez Marom and photographer/trekking expert Andrew Waddington on a comprehensive photo workshop in the most incredible locations Patagonia has to offer.
+Join professional nature photographer Erez Marom and photographer/trekking expert Jörg Bonner on a comprehensive photo workshop in the most incredible locations Patagonia has to offer.
 For the dedicated hikers, there is a week-long hiking annex to this workshop during which we'll hike to shoot The Torres Del Paine and Mount Fitz Roy.

-After returning to the town, we'll be joined by our mountain guides and begin a 9 km hike to Laguna Torre (there is an option to have your bags carried for you by porters, extra charge applies).
+After breakfast, we'll be joined by our mountain guides and porters and begin a 9 km hike to Laguna Torre.

 The lagoon lies beneath one of the most spectacular peaks in existence: Cerro Torre, the serrated dark wonder.
 We will camp near the lagoon for 2 nights, shooting it at sunrise, sunset and even by night, to produce unique and spectacular mountain shots.
 The glacier feeding the lagoon keeps it teeming with icebergs, which complement the landscape amazingly, and if the weather is cold enough, the lagoon will have a fine icy crust.